AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPane6.md

 #### Returns

 An integer that represents the index of the specified preset in the presetPanel.items array.
-If you don’t pass a value for *presetName*, the index of the currently specified preset is returned.
+If you donâ€™t pass a value for *presetName*, the index of the currently specified preset is returned.
 This method returns -1 in the following situations:

--   You don’t pass a value for *presetName* and no preset is selected.
+-   You donâ€™t pass a value for *presetName* and no preset is selected.

--   You don’t pass a value for *presetName* and multiple presets are selected.
+-   You donâ€™t pass a value for *presetName* and multiple presets are selected.

--   You pass a value for *presetName* that doesn’t correspond to an item in the panel.
+-   You pass a value for *presetName* that doesnâ€™t correspond to an item in the panel.

 #### Description